-Accounts receivable are recorded at net realizable value.
+Accounts receivable consists of purchase orders primarily from public schools and school districts, and are recorded at net realizable value.
 The Institute provides an allowance for doubtful accounts equal to the estimated losses that are expected to be incurred during collection.
 The allowance is based on historical collection experience and a review by management of the current status of the existing receivables.
-As of December 31, 2019 and 2018, all accounts receivable are deemed collectible by management.
+The Institute has not had problems with collectability in the past, and considers these receivables to have a high reliability factor.
+As of December 31, 2020 and 2019, all accounts receivable are deemed collectible by management.